 This concept of getting adequate sleep changes as we get older.
 When we have something “important” to do, it’s often sleeping that gets compromised first.

 When we have a big event on, we compromise sleep.

-When we want to watch a movie, we compromise sleep.
+When we want to watch a movie or a TV show, we compromise sleep.

 When we need to get up early or stay back late to work, we compromise sleep.

-When we aimlessly browse on the internet, we compromise sleep.
+When we aimlessly browse the internet, we compromise sleep.